-The EIA report shall contain a summary of alternative development options and measures considered during the course of EIA study, including alignment, design, construction methods and sequence of works for the Project, with a view to avoiding or minimizing and mitigating adverse environmental impacts.
-A comparison of the environmental benefits and dis-benefits of applying different development options, and/or mitigation measures shall be made.
+The EIA report shall contain a summary of alternative mitigation measures considered during the course of EIA study, including design, scale, extent, layout and mode of operation as well as construction methods, disposal/treatment methods and sequences of works for the Project, with a view to avoiding, minimising and mitigating adverse environmental impacts.
+A comparison of the environmental benefits and dis-benefits of applying different mitigation options shall be made.

 This summary shall cover the key impacts and shall also form an essential part of the executive summary of the EIA report.